The Cavender-Farris-Neyman Model with a Molecular Clock: Generators of the CFN-MC Ideal

 \begin{example} From the previous example, $T'$, $U_1$ and $U_2$ are as follows.

 \end{example}

-Notice that by the results of the previous section, $I_{T'}$ is the toric fiber product of the CFN-MC ideals of two cluster trees, $I_{U_1}$ and $I_{U_2}$.
-For this reason, we will call $T'$ a \textit{bicluster tree}.
+We are interested in defining when we can add a path with highest node at $\rho$ to a path system in the larger cluster tree, $T$.
+This motivates the following definition of \emph{root-augmentability}.

+\begin{definition} A path system $\P$ is \textit{root-augmentable} if there exists a path $P'$ between the leaves of $T$ that has the root as its top-most node and is disjoint from all paths in $\P$.
+In other words, $[\P]$ has root-coordinate equal to 0, but setting it equal to 1 would still yield a valid top-vector. \end{definition}

-We are interested in defining when we can add a path with highest node at $\rho$ to a collection of paths in the larger cluster tree, $T$.
-This occurs if and only if this collection of paths does not already have a path with highest node $\rho$ and the restriction of the collection of paths to $T'$ has the following property.
+Let $T$ be a cluster tree and $\P$ be a path system $T$.
+Then $\P$ is root-augmentable if and only if this path system does not already have a path with highest node $\rho$ and the restriction of the path system to $T'$ has the following property.

-\begin{definition} A collection of disjoint paths $\P$ in a bicluster tree $T'$ is \textit{root-leaf traversable} if there exists a path from the root to some leaf that does not include any interior vertex that is the top-most vertex of some path in $\P$. \end{definition}
+\begin{definition} A path system $\P$ in a bicluster tree $T'$ is \textit{root-leaf traversable} if there exists a path from the root to some leaf that does not include any internal node that is the top-most node of some path in $\P$. \end{definition}

-Note that a collection of paths is root-leaf traversable if and only if removing all of the maximal vertices of paths in the collection leaves $\rho'$ in the same connected component as some leaf of $T'$.
-Therefore, root-leaf traversability is well-defined over classes of collections of disjoint paths with the same top-set.
-We will often say that $[\P]$ is root-leaf traversable if $\P$ is root-leaf traversable.
+Since $T'$ is a bicluster tree, in order for a path system in $T'$ to be root-leaf traversable, one must be able to add a path from $\rho'$ through the clusters of either $U_1$ or $U_2$ to a leaf.
+Note that a path system is root-leaf traversable if and only if removing all of the maximal nodes of paths in the path system leaves $\rho'$ in the same connected component as some leaf of $T'$.
+Therefore, root-leaf traversability is well-defined over classes of path systems with the same top-set.
+We often say that $[\P]$ is root-leaf traversable if $\P$ is root-leaf traversable.

-Since $T'$ is a bicluster tree, in order for a collection of paths in $T'$ to be root-leaf traversable, one must be able to add a path from $\rho'$ through the clusters of either $U_1$ or $U_2$ to a leaf.
-Therefore, we define the following condition of \textit{root augmentability} on cluster trees.
-Note that we cannot use the same definition as that of root-leaf traversability, since in a cluster tree, any collection of paths all of whose paths do not contain the root must be root-leaf traversable.
+Note that we cannot use the same definition for root-augmentability and root-leaf traversability.
+Indeed, in a cluster tree, any path system all of whose paths do not contain the root must be root-leaf traversable.
 Root-augmentability should be thought of as the non-trivial notion of root-leaf traversability for cluster trees.

-\begin{definition} A collection of disjoint paths $\P$ is \textit{root-augmentable} there exists a path $P'$ between the leaves of $T$ that has the root as its top-most node and is disjoint from all paths in $\P$.
-In other words, $[\P]$ has root-coordinate equal to 0, but setting it equal to 1 would still yield a valid top-vector. \end{definition}

 We can now define a special type of term order on the polynomial ring of the CFN-MC ideal of a cluster tree, and its analogue for that of a bicluster tree.